So you think you can shock? Prizes take backseat at MTV awards

 But the night is rarely about the winners - rather, all eyes will be on the performances and the surprises.

-Since launching in 1984, Viacom Inc-owned MTV's VMAs is synonymous with irreverence and unscripted moments.
+Since launching in 1984, Viacom Inc-owned (VIAB.O) MTV's VMAs is synonymous with irreverence and unscripted moments.

 Key moments include Howard Stern baring his derriere as "Fartman" in 1992, Britney Spears' sultry dance with a snake in 2001, and 2009's eventful show where Lady Gaga smeared blood on herself and a ranting Kanye West ripped Taylor Swift's award out of her hand onstage.